-The Texas State Board of Veterinary Medical Examiners is now accepting applications for licensure of veterinary technicians who are currently registered with TVMA.
+It’s almost August!
+The deadline for application is fast approaching!
+The Texas State Board of Veterinary Medical Examiners is accepting applications for licensure of veterinary technicians who are currently registered with TVMA.

 This period is only for those who are currently listed as Registered Veterinary Technicians in good standing with TVMA.
 Others who wish to become LVTs will have to wait until they open application to those who are not RVTs.
 Application for initial licensure is $70, which includes a background check.
 Renewal fees will be more in with what current RVTs are used to paying for their registration.
 Applicants must submit a copy of their birth certificate, a 2 x 2 passport style photo and fill out the application which is similar to the ones used for licensing individuals in other professions in the state.